ararog/BMPageViewController/README.md

 - Requires ARC.
 If you want to use it in a project without ARC, mark the implementation files with the linker flag ```-fobjc-arc```.
 - Supports iOS iOS6+.

+## Notes

+`BMPageViewController` is mainly based on MSPageViewController with some additions on paging support.

 ## License

-`BMPageViewController` is available under the WTFPL license.
+`BMPageViewController` is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.